anhtuta/chat-app/README.md

    - It looks up all subscribers to `/topic/group.1`
    - It forwards the message to all subscribed clients

-4. Only subscribed clients receive it:
-   - Only clients subscribed to `/topic/group.1` receive the message
-   - Clients subscribed to `/topic/group.2` do not receive it
-   - Clients only subscribed to `/topic/public` do not receive it

 ### 4. How the broker knows which users to forward to

 The broker does not know about users or groups.
 It only knows: